matuteiglesias/journal/content/Teaching/2025-03-20_Compiled_Python_Programming_Guides.md

 ### Key Activities
 - Created a complete guide on [[Python]] basics, covering syntax, data types, and basic operations.
-- Developed detailed guides on control structures, functions, lists, tuples, dictionaries, [[error handling]], and modules in [[Python]].
+- Developed detailed guides on control structures, functions, lists, tuples, dictionaries, error handling, and modules in [[Python]].
 - Included a guide on text handling and input/output operations in [[Python]].
 - Compiled advanced guides on data structures and object-oriented programming concepts.
 - Confirmed readiness for text adaptation and formatting for educational delivery.